 Sharing Scheduled Holds

 You may wish to share with a promoter the holds which they have on the books.
-If you would like to list them in an email, open the summary slider on your calendar and click the copy to clipboard icon:
+If you would like to list them in an email, open the summary slider on your calendar, go to the Spaces tab, and click the assignment clipboard icon.

-In your email, press Ctrl+V (or Cmd+V on a Mac) and the dates, spaces, and statuses will be pasted in:
+In your email, press Ctrl + V (or ⌘ + V on a Mac) and the dates, spaces, and statuses will be pasted in:

 You may also create a Hold Confirmation document, which you can download as a PDF or send from VenueOps.
 For instructions, please see this article.